Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Simulation Results

 \subsection{Sensing Performance}

 In Fig.~\ref{fig:res:sensing_performance}, we consider a scenario with two targets: a distant interfering target and a nearby \ac{TOI}, which should be detected and whose distance is varied.
-Multi-target scenarios are of particular interest because the average \ac{SINR}~(\ref{eq:system_model:SNR_TOI}) depends on the kurtosis and the power reflected by all targets.
-The simulation setup follows~\cite{braun_ofdm_2014}, with the simulation parameters being the FR2 case from~\cite{mandelli_survey_2023} with only one \ac{OFDM} symbol.
+The \ac{RCS} of the \ac{TOI} follows a Swerling-1 model, whereas the interfering target follows a non-fluctuating Swerling-0 model.
+Multi-target scenarios are of particular interest because the average \ac{SINR}~(\ref{eq:system_model:mean_SNR_TOI}) depends on the kurtosis and the power reflected by all targets.
+To verify the impact of the constellation on the detection performance, we evaluate the resulting detection rate for each of the optimized transmit constellations.
+The simulation setup follows~\cite{braun_ofdm_2014}, with the simulation parameters being the FR2 case from~\cite{mandelli_survey_2023} with \mbox{$N = \num{12672}$} sub-carriers.
+For simplicity, we use an \ac{FFT} size of \num{12672}, and only one \ac{OFDM} symbol.
 For \ac{CA}-\ac{CFAR}, we assume a false alarm rate of \mbox{$\PFA = 10^{-3}$} and a sliding window length of $N_{\text{win}}=\num{100}$.
+To obtain the detection probability, we perform a Monte-Carlo simulation with \num{100} independent Swerling-1 channel realizations.
+This inherently averages over the \ac{RCS} fluctuations of the \ac{TOI}, such that the mean target power converges to that determined by the mean \ac{RCS}, see~(\ref{eq:system_model:mean_SNR_TOI}).
+Hence, the impact of the Swerling-1 fluctuations vanishes, and the detection probability is governed by the noise-and-interference power, which depends on the kurtosis~$\kappa$ of the constellation, as described in Sec.~\ref{sec:system_model:detection_probability}.

-We found that the simulated detection rates (markers) align well with the analytical~(\ref{eq:system_model:detection_prob}) constellation-dependent detection probabilities (curves), verifying our derivation in Sec.~\ref{sec:ch2:system_model}.
+We found that the simulated detection rates (markers) align well with the analytical~(\ref{eq:system_model:detection_prob}) constellation-dependent detection probabilities (curves).
+This verifies our derivation in Sec.~\ref{sec:ch2:system_model} and shows the impact of the kurtosis $\kappa$ of the constellation on the detection probability.
 The minor discrepancies stem from the fact that the kurtosis $\kappa$ of the optimized constellations slightly differs from the kurtosis constraint $\tilde{\kappa}$.
-As expected from (\ref{eq:system_model:detection_prob}) and (\ref{eq:system_model:SNR_TOI}), the detection probability decreases with increasing kurtosis $\kappa$ and depends only on the kurtosis of the constellation, irrespective of the specific shaping method.
+As expected from (\ref{eq:system_model:detection_prob}) and (\ref{eq:system_model:mean_SNR_TOI}), the detection probability decreases with increasing kurtosis $\kappa$ and depends only on the kurtosis of the constellation, irrespective of the specific shaping method.
 Moreover, our simulations demonstrate that constellation shaping enables a dynamic adjustment of the detection range.
 For example, for a required target detection probability of $P_{\mathrm{D}} = \num{0.9}$, the detection range can be varied from $\SI{90}{\metre}$ to beyond $\SI{160}{\metre}$ by modifying the kurtosis $\kappa$ of the constellation.